San Andros Airport

 San Andros Airport (IATA: SAQ, ICAO: MYAN) is an airport near Nicholls Town on Andros Island in The Bahamas.

 Facilities

 The airport resides at an elevation of 5 ft above mean sea level.
 It has one runway designated 12/30 with a bitumen surface measuring 1524 × 23 m.

-The airport has services from Westernair, Bahamasair, Lynx (from Fort Lauderdale) and other small twin engine charter planes that run between the islands.
+The airport has services from Western Air, Bahamasair, Lynx (from Fort Lauderdale) and other small twin-engine charter planes that run between the islands.

-Since November 2006, the airport has Av Gas and Jet A available from Westernair.
-The newly built Western Executive Jet Center has big screen TV, executive style bathrooms, conference rooms, pilot lounges, passenger area, delicatessen, and a VIP lounge.
+Since November 2006, the airport has Avgas and Jet A available from Western Air.
+The newly built Western Executive Jet Center has big screen TV, executive-style bathrooms, conference rooms, pilot lounges, passenger area, delicatessen, and a VIP lounge.
 They also have a maintenance hangar for their aircraft and executive planes and a terminal for domestic flights.

 Airlines and destinations

 Scheduled passenger service from this airport is provided by the following airlines: